Apache-HB/diskord/README.md

 ---

 Strife is an idiomatic Kotlin implementation of the Discord API. **This project is in the beginning stages, and is not ready for use with bots.** As such, there are no public builds available on jcenter, but there will be once more functionality has been implemented.
+If you'd like to use the library in its prerelease state, you can do so by publishing the library to the Maven local repository with `./gradlew publishToMavenLocal`.

 ## Usage
 ```kotlin